YushinB/Laravel-PHP-Docker-compose/README.md

       - ./src:/var/www/html

 ```
+## run composer utility container to generate the source code of our application.<br>
 at first, we need to create our laravel source code by using composer utility container.
 ```
 docker-compose run --rm composer create-project --prefer-dist laravel/laravel .